 Concerning the regime of activities that are already legally carried out on the territory or in certain parts of the Emerald Network, the legislator regulated in Art.
 125 that these activities are subject to the restrictions or prohibitions established by Law No. 94/2007, once the activity permit expires.

-The legal provisions regarding the appropriate assessment entered into force on November 4, 2023.
+The legal provisions regarding the appropriate assessment entered into force in 2023, November 4.

 Emerald Network Site Registry